 Getting to Squaw Valley is relatively easy.
 It’s just under an hour’s drive from Reno-Tahoe International Airport which has 72 daily departures non-stop from 15 cities.
 It’s just over 3 hours’ drive from San Francisco – though longer with weekend traffic and much longer with bad weather.
-There are several shuttle services, including the North Lake Tahoe Express which costs $45pp one way.
+There are several shuttle services to Squaw Valley from the airport.

 If you’re keen to explore the Lake Tahoe area, including other ski resorts and towns, it is worth having your own car.
 There are shuttle services but it may require some connections to get where you’re going.

 Squaw Valley operates between mid November till mid-May (conditions permitting) December and March are the snowiest months.

 - Martin Luther King long weekend

 |Summit Elevation||9059ft / 2758m||Gondolas||1||Intermediates||45%|